 Equally destructive is the tendency of politicians to take cover behind their faction of choice whenever they are questioned about their policies or actions.
 So someone like Eric Holder, whose stint as U.S. Attorney General has been fraught with bad decisions, cries racism when he is questioned on them.
 In our group-identity-driven political atmosphere people aren’t allowed to disagree with those who are different without being accused of hating the entire faction.

 Perhaps the worst consequence of our herd mentality, though, is how we treat those who express viewpoints outside what the majority, or often a very vocal minority, considers acceptable thought.
 Someone like Andrew Cuomo, who is supposed to serve as governor to all New Yorkers, can actually say those he defines as “extreme conservatives,” including people who are pro-life and pro-second amendment, have no place in New York State and receive little backlash from his fellow “liberals.”
 Though we give lip-service to the glories of intellectual diversity and the free exchange of ideas, in reality dissenting nails are quickly hammered down when they dare to pop up.
 Physical hammers are unnecessary, of course, since name-calling words like “wacko,” “nut job” and “extremist” suffice.

 Divergent makes the point that the traits that define the factions, and many traits besides, are part of human nature and no matter how much we try to isolate and extinguish them, they will remain.
 We are not one dimensional.
 We are all, actually, Divergent and capable of developing a myriad of character traits.

 Our task is to cultivate and magnify those that contribute to morally and culturally healthy individuals and societies.

-Audrey Pietrucha is on the executive board of Vermonters for Liberty.
+Audrey Pietrucha is a member of Vermonters for Liberty and a proud Divergent.
 She can be reached at email@example.com.